 The cord is 0.8m, which is about right for laptop/tablet/phone use but might require an extender for TV viewing.

 You need to have these headphones on the right way round for comfort.
 There’s an R and L to show the correct side, but if your kid doesn’t know his or her left from right you may get a complaint every other time they’re put on incorrectly.
 Hey, maybe it’ll teach them their left from their right!

 A bonus with the JVC kids headphones is customisability.
 The child can decorate the headphones using the supplied stickers that include letters and pictures.
-We had the purple/pink set in for test and the stickers included hearts, wands, teddies and bunnies – so I’d hope the blue/yellow pair come with more boyish stickers!
+We had the purple/pink set in for the test and the stickers included hearts, wands, teddies and bunnies – so I’d hope the blue/yellow pair come with some less cutesy stickers!

 To be fair you could slap any old stickers on these or any of the headphones on test here, but it’s a gimmick that will attract some parents - and most kids!